mattocci27/vim-markdown/README.md

 -   `:Toct`: Same as `:Toc` but in a new tab.

 -   `:Tocv`: Same as `:Toc` for symmetry with `:Toch` and `:Tocv`.

-## Credits

-The main contributors of vim-markdown are:

-- **Ben Williams** (A.K.A. **plasticboy**).
-The original developer of vim-markdown.
-[Homepage](http://plasticboy.com/).

-If you feel that your name should be on this list, please make a pull request listing your contributions.

 ## License